 - Take action (plan, implement, and evaluate)

 Community Health Needs Assessments

 Current Community Health Improvement Plan

-Please see the 2018 CHIP Annual Report below for the most up to date version of the objectives and work plan.
+Please see the Annual Reports below for the most up to date version of the objectives and work plan.

 Annual Community Health Improvement Plan Reports